2023 Japanese Cherry Blossom Forecast | 11 Best Places to See Japanese Cherry Blossoms in Japan!

 Sapporo - Maruyama Park (円山公園)

-Access: 10 minutes on foot from Maruyama Park Station
+Access: 10 min walk from Maruyama Park Station